We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Bruises also leave open the potential for further structural damage.

-It’ll likely be weaker in the bruised area, so if it experiences another sharp hit, it could result in a fracture.
+So if it experiences another sharp hit, it could result in a fracture.
 The feathers created by the bruise leave it vulnerable to this risk.

 Diamonds are given grading reports from organizations that evaluate their quality.